New Fiction: Tennis is Science

 And I watch him walk off ahead of me toward the early Surrey sun, as his silhouette burns away amongst the golden rays and the birds take off by my feet and for some reason, I begin to cry.

-3:AM Magazine, Shortfire Press, Cellstories, Marco Polo Quarterly, Deadman's Tome, SNM Horror Magazine, Pulp Metal Magazine and Tengen Magazine.
+David Whelan is a fiction writer, some-times-journalist and student.
+His fiction is available at 3:AM Magazine, Shortfire Press, Cellstories, Marco Polo Quarterly, Deadman's Tome, SNM Horror Magazine, Pulp Metal Magazine and Tengen Magazine.
 He's written about tennis and golf for The Guardian newspaper and on football/soccer for The Equalizer and My Favourite Player.